PRVRobotics/Sojourner-WRO-FutureEngineers-2026/README.md

 # Who are we ?

-Our team is called PRV, and it was formed with the purpose of participating in and completing the WRO Future Engineers Challenge.
-Our team was originally formed through an academic institution called [...]
+Our team is called PRV Robotics, and it was formed with the purpose of participating in and completing the WRO Future Engineers Challenge.
+Our team was originally formed through an academic institution called Techno Inventors.

 # Team Description